gindij/personal_website/_tabs/about.md

 My name is Jack Gindi.
 I'm an ML engineer who loves working at the intersection of programming and mathematics.

-I'm currently a senior ML engineer at [LinkedIn](https://www.linkedin.com) working on preventing abusers and other bad actors from coming onto the platform.
+I'm currently a senior ML engineer at Meta working on ads ranking models.
+Prior to that, I worked at LinkedIn, focusing on on preventing abusers and other bad actors from coming onto the platform.
 You can find my LinkedIn profile [here](https://www.linkedin.com/in/jackegindi/).